mkpoli/tyler/README.md

 ## Features

+- 📥 Install package locally to be able to use with `@local/somepkgs:0.1.0`
-- 📦 Compile relative entrypoint import (e.g. `../lib.typst`) to preview import (e.g. `@preview/somepkgs:0.1.0`)
+- 📄 Compile relative entrypoint import (e.g. `../lib.typst`) to preview import (e.g. `@preview/somepkgs:0.1.0`)
 - 🔄 Bump the version of the package interactively or with specified semver as CLI argument
-- 📥 Install package locally to be able to use with `@local/somepkgs:0.1.0`
+- 📦 Package the library or package into `typst/packages` ready for publishing
+- 🔍 Check if the package manifest (`typetst.toml`) is valid before publishing
-- (TODO) Publish the package to the Typst preview package index
+- 🚀 Semi-automatic publishing that creates a PR to the Typst preview package repository
+- (TODO) Prompt for PR fulfillment
-- (TODO) Auto publishing
+- (TODO) Automatic publishing

 ## Installation